 Zabka chewed, his face scrunched, pondering those words of wisdom.
 “Yeah, but what if I was tossin’ some chick’s salad?”
 He raised his eyebrows.
 “That’d be a good start to a story, right?”

 “It sure would… except you’re not.”
 Bob threw his polyester tie over his shoulder.
 “Anyway, if we don’t have a blast today, it’s your goddamn fault.”
 He attacked his greasy cheeseburger, devouring half in one bite.

 “Whatever.”
-Beads of sweat were on Zabka’s forehead, and his skull was pounding.
+Beads of sweat were on Zabka’s forehead.
+His skull was pounding.

 “You look like shit.
 Did you throw up in the bathroom?”